 Many parents question their worth when returning to the workplace following a period of parental or carers leave.
-Grace Papers is here to help employees at Victorian Public Service Commission with these transitions
+Grace Papers is here to help employees at Victorian Public Sector Commission with these transitions

 We’re here for you

-We're here to help working parents and carers thrive at Victorian Public Service Commission
+We're here to help working parents and carers thrive at Victorian Public Sector Commission

 Navigating career and caring responsibilities is complicated.
 Grace Papers makes it easy with its digital platform and online programs designed to support parents and carers at VPSC.

 Delivered by gender equity partners Grace Papers, VPSC employees have unlimited access to a range of informative, engaging and empowering programs that support each stage of your career journey, as a working parent or carer.